scrapy/scrapy/scrapy/trunk/docs/ref/exceptions.rst

 --------

 The exception that must be raised by item pipeline stages to stop processing an Item.
-For more information see :topic:`item-pipeline`.
+For more information see :ref:`topics-item-pipeline`.

 .. exception:: NotConfigured